BOARD OF ADVISORS FORMED FOR MORTON SOLAR

 Morton Solar - Certified B Impact Statement:

-Morton Solar was founded in 2003 to combat climate change in the heart of Indiana’s coal country which is one of the highest carbon dioxide emitting per capita regions of the United States.
-We are the first Certified B Corporation in Evansville and our goal is to help the region transition to a clean energy economy.
+Morton Solar was founded in 2003 to offer clean energy to the tri-state region which is located in the heart of the Illinois Coal Basin.
+We are the first Certified B Corporation in Evansville and our goal is to help the region transition to a more diversified energy economy.
 Morton Solar has already made a major impact, both environmentally by reducing CO2 emissions, and economically by saving energy costs and creating jobs.

 Yearly CO2 Reduction: 10,000,000 pounds